dropzone/dropzone/index.md

 Want your dropzone to look like the dropzone on this page?
 Just take [my stylesheet](/css/dropzone.css) and make sure you also provide the referenced [spritemap image](/images/spritemap.png).

+## tips

+If your dropzone is rather square than a wide horizontal bar, you can add the class `square` to your dropzone and it will create the default message in three lines so it's not that wide.

+If you do not want the default message at all (»Drop files to upload (or click)«), you can put an element inside your dropzone element with the class `message` and dropzone will not create the message for you.

+Dropzone will submit any hidden fields you have in your dropzone form.
+So this is an easy way to submit additional data.

+I'll add more examples soon (How to add delete/download buttons when an upload finished, how to add file previews on your own, etc...)

+Don't hesitate to create an issue on github if you're stuck or think a feature is missing.

 </section>